Prague Castle

 The magnificent St. Vitus Cathedral is a vital part of the history of Prague Castle.
 It was founded in 1344 and took nearly 600 years to be constructed.
-The grand interiors of this Gothic masterpiece boast a range of wonders, including the beautifully decorated St. Wenceslas Chapel with the tomb of St. Wenceslas, the crypt where many Czech kings are buried, and the Crown Chamber, home to the crown jewels.
+The grand interiors of this Gothic masterpiece boast a range of wonders, including the beautifully decorated St. Wenceslas Chapel with the tomb of Saint Wenceslas, the crypt where many Czech kings are buried, and the Crown Chamber, home to the Bohemian crown jewels.
 Keep reading to know more about this hidden gem in Prague Castle, and don’t forget to plan a visit.

 Quick Facts About St. Vitus Cathedral

-- Official name: St. Vitus Cathedral
+• Official name: St. Vitus Cathedral

-- Location: Prague Castle, Prague, Czech Republic
+• Location: Prague Castle, Prague, Czech Republic

-- Date of opening: 1344 (construction began)
+• Date of opening: 1344 (construction began)

-- Timings:
+• Timings:

 Summer Season: 9 AM to 5 PM

-Winter Season: 9 AM - 4 PM - Architect: Matthias of Arras, Peter Parler, and more.
+Winter Season: 9 AM - 4 PM

-- Architectural style: Gothic (with elements of Baroque and Renaissance)
+• Architectural style: Gothic (with elements of Baroque and Renaissance)

-- UNESCO World Heritage Site: Yes (since 1992)
+• UNESCO World Heritage Site: Yes (since 1992)

-- Number of visitors per year: Over 2 million
+• Number of visitors per year: Over 2 million

-- Iconic Landmark: Explore the most important and recognizable religious monument in the Czech Republic.
+• Iconic landmark: Explore the most important and recognizable religious monument in the Czech Republic.

-- Historical Significance: Learn about the cathedral's association with the Bohemian kings and queens, including the coronation site of Czech monarchs.
+• Historical significance: Learn about the cathedral's association with the Bohemian kings and queens, including the coronation site of Czech monarchs.

-- Historical Artifacts: Encounter historical treasures, such as the Crown Jewels of the Bohemian Kingdom, housed in the Crown Chamber of the cathedral.
+• Historical artifacts: Encounter historical treasures, such as the Crown Jewels of the Bohemian Kingdom, housed in the Crown Chamber of the cathedral.

-- Divine Atmosphere: Immerse yourself in the peaceful ambiance and spiritual significance of this sacred place offering a refuge from the bustling city.
+• Divine atmosphere: Immerse yourself in the peaceful ambiance and spiritual significance of this sacred place offering a refuge from the bustling city.

-- Heavenly Views: Ascend the bell tower for breathtaking panoramic views of Prague Castle, the city skyline, and the Vltava River.
+• Heavenly views: Ascend the bell tower for breathtaking panoramic views of Prague Castle, the city skyline, and the Vltava River.

-What’s Inside the St. Vitus Cathedral?
+What’s inside St. Vitus Cathedral, Prague?

 Immerse yourself in the mesmerizing beauty of St. Vitus Cathedral's stained glass windows.
 These kaleidoscopic works of art depict biblical scenes and saints, flooding the interior with a glorious array of hues.
 Witness the interplay of light and color that creates a truly enchanting ambiance.